josephburkhart/Byrsa-Archive-Active/README.md

 This is an actively updated repository that originally mirrored the restructured dataset from my MA thesis.
 Corrections to the original dataset and new data will be published here.
 The thesis can be found [here](https://dx.doi.org/10.14288/1.0401823).
 The original restructured dataset can be found [here](http://hdl.handle.net/2429/79727) ([mirror](https://github.com/josephburkhart/Byrsa-Archive-Static)).

 In addition to updated data and metadata files, this repository also contains full sitemaps illustrating the state of the site during Phase 1 and Phase 2.
+Currently, these sitemaps reflect the static dataset.

 ## Usage